GoekeLab/xpore/docs/source/quickstart.rst

 4. (Optional) We can consider only one modification type per k-mer by finding the majority ``mod_assignment`` of each k-mer.
 For example, the majority of the modification means of ``GGACT`` (``mu_mod``) is lower than the non-modification counterpart (``mu_unmod``).
-This can be achieved by simply running ``groupby`` on the ``kmer`` and ``mod_assignment`` columns in Python.
-We can then remove those positions with the ``mod_assigment`` not in line with the majority in order to restrict ourselves with one modification type per kmer in the analysis.
+We can filter out those positions whose ``mod_assigment`` values are not in line with those of the majority in order to restrict ourselves with one modification type per kmer in the analysis.
-You can find more details in our paper.
-This can be done by running ``xpore-postprocessing``.
+This can be done by running ``xpore postprocessing``.

 ::

-    xpore-postprocessing --diffmod_dir out
+    xpore postprocessing --diffmod_dir out

 With this command, we will get the final file in which only kmers with their ``mod_assignment`` different from the majority assigment of the corresponding kmer are removed.
 The output file ``majority_direction_kmer_diffmod.table`` is generated in the ``out`` directtory.
+You can find more details in our paper.

+Run ``xpore postprocessing -h`` or visit our :ref:`Command line arguments <cmd>` to explore the full usage description.